 Kansas -- Politics and government -- 1865-1950

-Found in 6 records:
+Found in 7 Records:

 Collection of correspondence written to Horton between 1868 and 1892.
 The correspondence primarily reflects Horton's legal career.

 C.B.
 Hoffman, born in Atzmoos, Switzerland in 1851, came at age 3 to the United States with his family.
 The collection primarily consists of materials related to Hoffman's activities as a socialist from 1910-1915, containing correspondence, manuscript articles and notes by Hoffman, and scattered personal and business papers.

 Letter from H. D. Mackay (Law and Collection Office of Mackay and Sears, Leavenworth, Kansas) to Lieutenant L. E. Campbell (15th U. S. Infantry, Fort Wayne, Detroit, Michigan)

 Letter written October 26, 1866 by Leavenworth, Kansas businessman H. D. Mackay, denouncing the administration of U. S. President Andrew Johnson in the nation's period of post-Civil War Reconstruction.
 The envelope is addressed to L. E. Campbell but postmarked September 28.
 Mackay's letter is to Lieutenant Lafayette Campbell, who later married a niece of Johnson's successor, Ulysses S. Grant.

 Humphrey was governor of Kansas, 1888-1892.
 This collection of correspondence and documents, which is arranged chronologically, covers the period from 1872 to 1906.